eiffel-tower-content-localisation-enonic

 Layers Localize

-Pressing the “localize” button sends you to the editor, where the inherited content from the parent layer is editable—including the URL.
-This is standard procedure, with the only new feature being the opacity vanishing due to content being locally modified or published.
+Pressing the “Localize” button sends you to the editor, where the inherited content from the parent layer is editable, including the URL and publish date.

 Layers Child Content Item